ycpei/ypei.me/posts/2019-03-13-a-tail-of-two-densities.md

 of the divergence between
 two probability measures, with the end goal of applying it to [stochastic gradient descent](https://en.wikipedia.org/wiki/Stochastic_gradient_descent).
-It should be suitable for anyone familiar with probability theory.
+This post should be suitable for anyone familiar with probability theory.

 I start with the definition of $\epsilon$-differential privacy (corresponding to max divergence), followed by